apache/nuttx/Documentation/applications/examples/spislv_test/index.rst

 A simple example for the device functioning as an SPI slave.
 This example can be used to validate communication with another device operating as an SPI master.
+This example contains a hardcoded buffer, which is:
+{0x01, 0x02, 0x03, 0x04, 0x05, 0x06, 0x07, 0x08, 0x09, 0x0A, 0x0B,
+0x0C, 0x0D, 0x0E, 0x0F}.
+Whenever data is received,
-If the spitool is used on the other device, and the following command is sent:
+this example will send the same number of bytes received, consuming the hardcoded buffer in a circular manner. and the following command is sent:

 ``spi exch -x 4 deadbeef``